baidurom/reference/aosp/README.txt

-Android Open Source Project 4.2
+Android Open Source Project 4.0

-This is decoded from original MTK 6592.
+This is decoded from ZTE V970